sftpgo/docs/docs/index.md

 ![Architectural overview](assets/img/sftpgo%20architecture.png){data-gallery="architecture"}

-## Enterprise version
+## Enterprise edition

-This documentation is for the Enterprise version of SFTPGo.
-If you are using the Open Source version, please refer to the [relevant documentation](/latest/){:target="_blank"}.
+This documentation applies to the Enterprise edition of SFTPGo.
+If you're using the Open Source edition, please refer to the [corresponding documentation](/latest/){:target="_blank"}.

 SFTPGo Enterprise is an enhanced version of the open-source SFTPGo, based on its core functionality, and tailored for organizations that require more advanced features, improved performance and a commercially licensed solution.